-52.1.
-Emails sent to the wider membership of the Centre should be sent using the 'blind carbon copy' (BCC) email addressing option to restrict on forwarding of email details.
+32.1 Emails sent to the wider membership of the Centre should be sent using the 'blind carbon copy' (BCC) email addressing option to restrict on forwarding of email details.

-53. CENTRE CAPTAINS
+33 CENTRE CAPTAINS

-53.1.
-The Executive Committee shall seek nomination from interested U16/17 athletes and shall appoint two Centre Captains each year.
+33.1 The Executive Committee shall seek nomination from interested U16/17 athletes and shall appoint two Centre Captains each year.
 Centre Captains can be any gender make up depending on nominations, however only two Centre captains will be selected.
 The appointment of Centre Captains shall be made as soon as possible after the first running day of the season.
 The Centre Captains will be the Centre representatives, as required.

-54. VISITORS TO CENTRE COMPETITIONS
+34 VISITORS TO CENTRE COMPETITIONS

-54.1.
-Visitors to Centre Competitions are welcome.
+- 34.1 Visitors to Centre Competitions are generally welcome.
 If advised early, and PB's are provided they may be placed in competitive heats.
-Otherwise, visitors will be placed in early throws and in last heats to ensure minimum disruption to the Centre competition.
+Otherwise, visitors will be placed in early throws and in last heats to ensure minimum disruption to the Centre competition. - 34.2 Visitors are not permitted to attend in the first 4 weeks of competition (relay qualifying) nor can they attend Centre Championships.

-55. USE OF CENTRE EQUIPMENT
+35 USE OF CENTRE EQUIPMENT

-- 55.1.
-Centre Equipment may be used by a Centre Coach, for Centre Athletes during promulgated coaching sessions as directed by the Centre Coaching/Development Officer. - 55.2.
-Centre Coaches restricting their coaching sessions to a particular group of athletes, must have the express permission of the Centre Executive prior to being granted access to Centre equipment. - 55.3.
-Accredited coaches, not a member of the Centre, requesting use of Centre equipment, must seek the express permission, in writing, to the Executive Committee.
-The Executive Committee may impose any terms and conditions that it thinks fit, in granting permission for any such use. - 55.4.
-Athletes may warm up with centre provided equipment under the supervision of a coach provided Committee permission is granted.
+- 35.1 Centre Equipment may be used by a Centre Coach, for Centre Athletes during promulgated coaching sessions as directed by the Centre Coaching/Development Officer. - 35.2 Centre Coaches restricting their coaching sessions to a particular group of athletes, must have the express permission of the Centre Executive prior to being granted access to Centre equipment. - 35.3 Accredited coaches, not a member of the Centre, requesting use of Centre equipment, must seek the express permission, in writing, to the Executive Committee.
+The Executive Committee may impose any terms and conditions that it thinks fit, in granting permission for any such use.

+35.4 Athletes may warm up with centre provided equipment under the supervision of a coach provided Committee permission is granted.
 Borrowed equipment must be returned on completion of the event.

-56. ARENA ACCESS
+36 ARENA ACCESS

-- 56.1.
-The Centre encourages support of the athletes but this must be done in a safe area clear of the arena, the track finish line and recording areas. - 56.2.
-Breach of this policy will be considered a breach of the spectator code of behaviour and may result in a ban from competition. - 56.3.
-Athletes with disabilities that require specific parental supervision will be required to notify Arena Manager through Club Manager, to provide an exemption to this policy.
+- 36.1 The Centre encourages support of the athletes but this must be done in a safe area clear of the arena, the track finish line and recording areas. - 36.2 Breach of this policy will be considered a breach of the spectator code of behaviour and may result in a ban from competition. - 36.3 Athletes with disabilities that require specific parental supervision will be required to notify Arena Manager through Club Manager, to provide an exemption to this policy.

-57. CLUB ROSTERS
+37 CLUB ROSTERS